slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
 - Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
 - If you want to go fast, let the other part go first.
+- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell.

 To negotiate is to have options.
 Hints: